MicrosoftDocs/power-automate-docs/articles/process-advisor-issues.md

 - You have a Power Automate License.

-   If you don’t have a license, you can activate your trial license from UI Flow in Power Automate.
+   If you don’t have a license, you can activate your trial license from **Desktop flows** in Power Automate.
 - You have access to the Power Automate environment and the permissions required by process advisor described in the [Security](process-advisor-security.md) section.
 - Your browser has the feature to accept 3rd party cookies enabled.
   You can enable it in your browser settings.